Xewdy444/PassesDL/README.md

 # PassesDL
 A tool for downloading media from www.passes.com.
-This tool can download images and videos from posts on the website, either by providing the URLs of the posts or by retrieving the posts from a user's feed or messages.
-The requests are asynchronous, so the download process is fast and efficient.
+You can download images and videos from posts in a user's feed or messages with some convenient filtering options.
+The download process is fast and efficient as the requests and file writes are made asynchronously.

 ## Installation
     $ pip install -r requirements.txt

-This tool requires FFmpeg to be installed on your system to download videos.
+To download videos, you'll need to install FFmpeg.

 |   OS    |        Command         |
 | :-----: | :--------------------: |